 Repurposing LCD screens from laptops into functional photo frames and monitors.

-Old possessions such as furniture and clothing can be reused and converted into creative projects for utility or decoration.
-But have you ever thought this is possible with used electronics?
+Old possessions such as furniture and clothing can be reused and converted into creative projects for utility or decoration, but have you ever thought this was possible with used electronics?

 At our TechReCommerce Lab, we take old electronics and we give them a new life.
-We call it: Hybrid Recycling.
+We call this process Hybrid Recycling.

 Our first hybrid recycling project was to transform scrapped laptop screens into electronic photo frames and dual monitors.
 These utility designs are also stylish and can be shown off in a home or office.

 Why Hybrid Recycling?